praydog/uevr-docs/src/README.md

 2. Launch the target game
 3. Locate the game in the process dropdown list
 4. Select your desired runtime (OpenVR/OpenXR)
-5. Toggle existing VR plugin nullification (if necessary)
-6. Configure pre-injection settings
+5. Configure pre-injection settings
-7. Inject
+6. Inject

 ## To-dos before injection